<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Sun, 15 Jun 2025 00:00:00 GMT</pubDate>

-<description>CLI tool that parses your local Claude Code session files and shows you exactly where your tokens went.
-Daily breakdowns, per-model splits, 5-hour billing windows.
-Free and open source.</description>
+<description>ccusage parses your local Claude Code session JSONL files and shows exactly where your tokens went.
+Daily breakdowns, per-model splits, 5-hour billing window tracking.
+Free CLI, no API keys needed.</description>

 <category>tools-tips</category>